wu-hongjun/Hackintosh-Razer-Blade-RZ09-0301/README.md

 | [Avery Black](https://github.com/1Revenger1) | OpenCore Laptop Guide |

 ## License
-* This work is issued under the [996 license](https://github.com/996icu/996.ICU/blob/master/LICENSE).
+* This work is issued under the [996 License](https://github.com/996icu/996.ICU/blob/master/LICENSE) and [MIT License](https://opensource.org/licenses/MIT).

 ## Donate
-* Donating to this project is OPTIONAL.
+* Donating to this project is optional as the intention of this project is build on each other's work and benefit everyone.
 * However, if you would like to buy me a coffee, you can do that using QR codes (WechatPay or Venmo).
 <img align="middle" src="https://github.com/Errrneist/Hackintosh-Razer-Blade-Advanced/blob/master/IMG/donate.png" alt="donate" width="500">

-### Cheers, Errrneist.